 Quality matters here.
 When you’re bringing in hay during a threatening storm or moving nervous horses between pastures, you don’t have time for sticking gates or failing latches.
 You need something that operates smoothly year after year, through freezing winters and baking summers alike.

-The Three-Rail configuration provides the perfect balance of visibility and containment for most horse breeds.
-Standing at 4’6″, this design allows your horses to see clearly through the gate, reducing anxiety while providing secure containment.
+The classic three-rail configuration provides decent visibility and containment for most horse breeds.
+Standing at 4’6″, this design allows horses to see clearly through the gate while providing basic security.
+The three horizontal rails are spaced to prevent most horses from reaching through or over.

-Available in 4-foot, 8-foot, and 12-foot sizes, our gates can be installed individually or as doubles to maximize access.
-This flexibility allows you to create openings suitable for everything from daily horse turnout to occasional equipment access.
+Traditional split rail gates can be installed individually or as doubles to accommodate different access needs—from daily horse turnout to occasional equipment passage.

-Each gate is designed with our unique mounting system that rests on top of a separate steel tubing post set in concrete.
-This engineering detail eliminates the stress points that cause traditional hinged gates to sag and drag over time.
+- The Buckley Solution: Our unique mounting system allows each Steel Board gate to rest on top of a separate steel tubing post set in concrete.
+This engineering eliminates the stress points that cause traditional hinged gates to sag and ensures double gates maintain perfect alignment.

 How to Choose the Right Materials for Your Split Rail Gate